BinxiePeterson/QIIME_data_R/README.md

-# QIIME_data_R

-#This tutorial is to make some simple plots from the output of QIIME.
+This short tutorial is for loading data from QIIME into R. It also covers some quick plots and stats tests.